 Affiliate links are included, which means if you make a purchase I may receive a small commission at no additional cost to you.
 I only write about products I personally use and love.
 Thank you for supporting the brands that support this blog.

 For the most part, our diaper bag stays packed, except for the few things that need to be taken out because we only have one of whatever the item is, or it’s perishable (ie; milk).
 This helps save time and helps to make sure I don’t accidentally forget something — getting a baby out of the house is hard enough!

-Let’s start with the basics, the bag!
+Let’s start with the basics, the bag.
+It’s the most important part of packing the diaper bag.
 I love this Petunia Pickle Bottom diaper bag.
 It is super roomy with enough pockets for organization, plus it has back pack straps.
 When Dan takes Aiden out, he usually uses his Lillian Rose Daddy’s Project diaper bag.
 I have found that a lot of diaper bags, including the Petunia Pickle Bottom bag, has a built-in changing pad — this is ideal.
 If not, it might be a good idea to look into getting a travel changing pad.

 - Diapers, bags, and wipes: We use Pampers or Honest Company diapers and I LOVE this travel clutch by Huggies.
 I also really like the Muchkin/Arm and Hammer bags for when we are out and I have to change a diaper (note, you can usually get the refills cheap as an “add on item” from Amazon).
 I also pack BabyGanics hand sanitizing wipes.

 - Blankets: I usually pack a swaddle blanket and I like these small flannel blankets for burping/cleaning drool/spit up.